Of Counsel, Barlow & Company LLC

 Sustainability & ESG Advisory Practice Director, Paul Weiss

-Ken Pucker became an Advisory Director to Berkshire Partners in 2010, and also currently teaches Sustainability at the Boston University Questrom School of Business.
+Ken Pucker is currently a Professor of the Practice at Tufts Fletcher School.
 Previously, Ken served as Chief Operating Officer of Timberland where he assumed multiple roles during his 15-year tenure.
 Ken serves as an investor and board chair of Timbuk2 Designs and is an investor and board member of Quinn Foods.
 He began his career at Goldman, Sachs & Co., was a research associate at the Brookings Institution in Washington, D.C., received a B.A. from Middlebury College and an M.S. from the Massachusetts Institute of Technology Sloan School of Management.

 DEI Strategist & System Analyst and CEO, DSRD Consulting